Isaac McCoy: Missions in Indiana and Michigan

-In December 1822, McCoy left Fort Wayne and moved his family and 18 Indian students to a site on the St. Joseph River near the present-day city of Niles in southwestern Michigan; he opened a mission to the Pottawatomi.
-The Carey Mission, as it came to be known, was 100 miles from the nearest White settlement.
-The Pottawatomi gave McCoy a relatively warm welcome and helped feed his large family and Indian students through their early seasons in the territory.
-McCoy enjoyed more success here than in his earlier endeavors.
-His school expanded to have 76 Indian children, four Indian employees, five missionaries, six white children, and a millwright.
+In December 1822, McCoy left Fort Wayne and moved his family and 18 Indian students to a site on the St. Joseph River near Lake Michigan and the present-day city of Niles in southwestern Michigan.
+He opened a mission to the Pottawatomi, which came to be known as the Carey Mission, named after the English missionary to India, William Carey (1761–1834).
+It was 100 miles west of the nearest White settlement.
+The Pottawatomi gave McCoy a relatively warm welcome and helped feed his large family and Indian students through their early seasons in the hostile territory.
+This became his most successful missio yet, and his school expanded to have 76 Indian children, four Indian employees, five missionaries, six white children, and a millwright.
+Carey Mission was called the "point from which the American frontier was extended".

+Carey Mission often suffered a subsistence diet.
+McCoy once wrote, "Blessed be God, we have not yet suffered for lack of food; for parched corn is an excellent substitute for bread. [...]
+But, now having eaten our last grain of corn, we cannot avoid some anxiety about our next meal."

-In 1826, McCoy led his family in another move, deeper into the frontier, where he established the Thomas Mission to the Odawa people, at what was later to become Grand Rapids, Michigan.
-McCoy and his missionaries were the first European-American settlers in Niles and Grand Rapids.
+In 1826, McCoy moved his family deeper into the western frontier, where he established the Thomas Mission to the Odawa people, at what later became Grand Rapids, Michigan.
+McCoy and his missionaries were the first European-American pioneers of Niles and Grand Rapids.